allereggiani22/programming_alessandro_reggiani/README.md

 # programming_alessandro_reggiani
-Repository for the Programming for Bioinformatics course.
+My repository for the Programming for Bioinformatics course.